-Upon the completion of this offering, American Capital will own 3,250,100 shares of our common stock, representing approximately 20.6% of our common stock outstanding upon completion of this offering, or 18.4% assuming the underwriters exercise the over-allotment option in full.
+Capital elects to purchase \$100 million of our common stock in total, American Capital would own approximately 28.6% of our common stock immediately after this offering (or 25.8% if the underwriters exercise the overallotment option in full).
 As a result, American Capital may have significant influence over the outcome of matters submitted to a vote of our stockholders, including the election of our directors or transactions involving a change in control.
 The interests of American Capital may conflict with, or differ from, the interests of other holders of our common stock.
 So long as American Capital continues to own a significant percentage of shares of our common stock, it will significantly influence all our corporate decisions submitted to our stockholders for approval, regardless of whether we terminate the management agreement with our Manager.